nojronatron/nojronatron.github.io/code401-files/class-notes-week3.md

 JDBC - Connects to Postgres local or remote.
 DB Connection String required (like everywhere else).

+Midterm Prep starts on Monday 1-Jun-22.

+### Weds SongR Code Reviews

+`@RequestMapping("/path")` is OPTIONAL and should only be used if all other functionality in the Controller should be *behind* this mapping path decorator.
+Schema and Class are similar, however they are syntactically different:

+- Schema: Context is related to database use.
+- Class: Object-oriented programming related.
+- Entity: Describes a Table in a Relational DB (SQL).
+Usually a decorated Class.

+### Salmon Cookies Demo

+Rest architecture allows interacting with other REST APIs.
+Architectural *constraints* are put in place.
+Client Server architecture => made RESTful via HTTP.
+Stateless: No data is stored between Req-Res.

+No `@RequestMapping("/...")` path in his SalmonCookiesStoresController.
+`th:each` enables iterating through an array of Attributes passed-in by the Controller.

+Persisting Data: PJA
+RESTful methods: Get, Post, Put, Delete

+- Read One => ID needed
+- Update One => ID needed
+- Delete One => ID needed

+To implement CRUD operations we will need to:

+- Update the Model (delivery method for data between Controller and View)
+- Update the Album Class (to represent the data in the DB)
+- Implement the DB Tables and transport (via JSON)

+JPA: Java Persistence API, retains/persists data.
+JPA belongs on our Spring MVC Controller(s).
+Other persistence APIs persist data between refresh, app close, caching data across sessions, cookies, and many more.
+ORM: Object Relational Mapping => Describes relationships within a DB.
+ORM Hibernate: ORM Framework for use with Java, Sring.

+*Recall*: Frameworks have *constraints*, unless Libraries that do not.

+ORM Hibernate enables similar functionality to Mongoose:

+- findByOne
+- findByAll
+- save
+- etc

+JDBC: Java Database Controller => Makes it easy to implement repositories for our DB.
+JDBC belongs between JPA/Controller and the Database.
+JDBC provides CRUD Services (to abstract-away the Database Interfacee?).

+Services:

+- Repository (JDBC) as a service.
+- AutoWire

+Dependency Injection:

+- Create a Singleton instance of a service (the repo) to only require as needed
+- Ensures that only one instance exists and only as needed

+Create a Repository:

+1. Add new Package witin your java com.name.project
+1. Create a new Interface that extends JpaRepository
+1. Import your Entity into this repository Package

+Beans: Injected service representations withh nccionality e.g. repo methods and access.
+Autowired: Part of DI system in Spring

+### PostGres

+PGAdmin => GUI Administrative tool for PostGres SQL
+PosteGresQL => PSQL is like PGAdmin
+ORD: Object Relational Database => Extends SQL (the language)
+JPA will be used to handle all the SQL Language details!
+JDBC connects JPA to PostGres.
+Once installed, set up a new SuperUser with your known password so you have access.

+### Steps to Update Project to Use DB

+1. Update the model: Setup Entity with JPA, and ID (generated value), and add a default CTOR
+1. Create a Repo with custom CRUD queries
+1. Update Controller to use the JPA Repo and set up CRUD methods
+1. Update Application.Properties with:

+- JPA:
+- JDBC: DB Connection?
+- PostGres:

+### Add Dependencies

+*Do*: Use SpringInitializr to simplify this process.

+Build.Gradle:

+- PostGres as a runtimeOnly

+application.properties:

+- spring.datasource.url
+- spring.datasource.username
+- spring.datasource.password
+- spring.jpa.hibernate.dll-auto=update
+- spring.jpa.generate-dll=true
+- #heroku: jdbc:postgresql://heroku//5678
+- #also a jpa dependency

+After udpating Build.Gradle run `./gradlew build` to suck in the changes.

 ## Footer

 Return to [Parent Readme.md](../README.html)